rathrio/blog_engine/bliss_manifesto/duck_hunt.md

   line_items = receipt.line_items
   # converting of line_items ensues...
 end

-# As a side note, we don't use YARD in Bliss,
-# but we started using it for new projects.
 ```

 This way, other developers know exactly what is required by